-Furthermore, the European Commission's July 2022 New European Innovation Agenda that seeks to position Europe at the forefront of the new wave of deep tech innovation and start-up creation, marks the EIT as critical to ensuring the Agenda's success.
-The EIT is currently contributing through initiatives such as the EIT Deep Tech Talent Initiative, Regional Innovation Valleys, Innovation Internships, and Women Entrepreneurship and Leadership schemes.
+The European Commission's July 2022 New European Innovation Agenda that seeks to position Europe at the forefront of the new wave of deep tech innovation and start-up creation, marks the EIT as critical to ensuring the Agenda's success.
+The EIT is currently contributing through initiatives such as the Regional Innovation Valleys, Innovation Internships, and Women Entrepreneurship and Leadership schemes.
 These initiatives, which are also aligned with the strategic orientations of Horizon Europe Strategic Plan 2025-2027, will complement and further enhance the EIT's impact under Horizon Europe, with its Strategic Innovation Agenda adopted in May 2021.
-Not only in relation to the New European Innovation Agenda, the EIT has proven that it can be fast and flexible in reacting to new challenges or opportunities for innovations.
-It has also done so during the Covid-19 pandemic, the war in Ukraine, or through its EIT Community actions in areas such as Artificial Intelligence or the New European Bauhaus.
+The EIT Community also would substantially contribute to the European Commission priorities and agendas, including Union of Skills and Clean Industrial Plan.
+It should be noted that the objectives and activities of the EIT for 2028 will depend on the mandate and tasks entrusted to the EIT in the EIT's Strategic Innovation Agenda 2028-2034.